 Comment.
 An agreement for the exploration for or the removal of natural resources, such as the so-called oil and gas lease, has been characterized by the California Supreme Court as a profit a prendre in gross.
 See Dabney v.
 Edwards, 5 Cal.2d 1, 53 P.2d 962 (1935).
 These agreements are distinguishable from leases generally.
-The ordinary lease contemplates the use and preservation of the property with compensation for such use, while a natural resources agreement contemplates the destruction of the valuable resources of the property with compensation for such destruction.
+The ordinary lease contemplates the use and preservation of the property with compensation for such use, while a natural resources agreement contemplates the extraction of the valuable resources of the property with compensation for such extraction.
 See 3 Lindley, Mines § 861 (3rd ed.
 1914).

 Sections 1951-1952.2 are intended to deal with the ordinary lease of real property, not with agreements for the exploration for or the removal of natural resources.
 Accordingly, Section 1952.4 limits these sections to their intended purpose.
-Of course, some of the principles expressed in these sections may be applicable to natural resources agreements.
-Section 1952.4 does not prohibit application to such agreements of any of the principles expressed in this article; it merely provides that the statutes found here do not require such application.
+Section 1952.4 does not prohibit application to such agreements of any of the principles expressed in Sections 1951 to 1951.8; it merely provides that nothing in those sections requires such application.